-Finding the right products to export to Singapore
+Finding the right products to export to South Korea

-Avoid mass-produced, cheap goods — Singapore imports so many of these types of goods from China, you’re never going to compete when you factor in the costs of manufacturing and logistics.
+- Avoid mass-produced, cheap goods — South Korea makes so many of these types of goods domestically, you’re never going to compete when you factor in the costs of manufacturing and logistics.

-Do your market research — Alibaba and Qoo10, both enormous online marketplaces, have a huge presence in Singapore — You can certainly sell through these marketplaces, and they’re a good place to start when it comes to market research.
-Additionally, look into specialized market reports on what sells in Singapore.
+- Do your market research — Gmarket and Alibaba, both enormous online marketplaces, have a huge presence in South Korea — You can certainly sell through these marketplaces, and they’re a good place to start when it comes to market research.
+Additionally, look into specialised market reports on what sells in South Korea.

 Understanding the types of products you can and can’t export to Singapore